vt-asaplab/Hermes/README.md

-# Hermes: Efficient and Secure Multi-Writer Encrypted Database
+Efficient and Secure Multi-Writer Encrypted Database

 This is our full implementation for our [Hermes paper].